ericwq/gskills/docs/xds.md

 "In the future, we may add support for the incremental ADS variant of xDS.
 However, we have no plans to support any non-aggregated variants of xDS, nor do we plan to support REST or filesystem subscription."

-For xDS protocol support, `RouteConfiguration` and `ServiceConfig` are important data structure.
+For xDS protocol, `RouteConfiguration` and `ServiceConfig` are important data structure.
 Envoy's [RouteConfiguration](https://github.com/envoyproxy/envoy/blob/9e83625b16851cdc7e4b0a4483b0ce07c33ba76b/api/envoy/api/v2/route.proto#L24) is different from gRPC's [ServiceConfig](https://github.com/grpc/grpc-proto/blob/master/grpc/service_config/service_config.proto).
 While gRPC intends to populate `ServiceConfig` with the data from `RouteConfiguration`.
 In brief summary:

 - Utilizes bootstrap file to create the connection with xDS server.
 - Communicates with xDS server to get the `RouteConfiguration`.